 Fane Valley Co Operative Society Ltd UK Group Tax Strategy

 With its headquarters located in Glenavy Road Business Park, Moira (Northern Ireland) the farmer owned Co-operative is one of Ireland’s most progressive agri-food businesses and operates across the UK and Europe.
-Currently, the Group has interests in red meat processing (beef, lamb and edible offals), the production of beef dripping, fully integrated duck production & processing, porridge oats & breakfast cereal, animal feed manufacturing, agricultural supplies and the provision of agronomy and forage services.
+Currently, the Group has in interests in red meat processing (beef, lamb and edible offals), the production of beef dripping, fully integrated duck production & processing, porridge oats & breakfast cereal, animal feed manufacturing, agricultural supplies and the provision of agronomy and forage services.

 We believe in giving our customers great service and value and making a wider contribution to the community in which our businesses operate, in part through the taxes that we pay.
 Below sets out the strategy for conducting our tax affairs and managing tax risk.

 The strategy has been approved by the Board of Fane Valley Co Operative Society Ltd and will be reviewed annually.

 The Group has a policy of complying with all relevant laws, rules, regulations, reporting and disclosure requirements and to settle any tax liabilities as and when they become legally due.
 The Group seeks to ensure that its tax affairs are consistent with its core values, at all times.

 Tax risk management is a key consideration of the Fane Valley Co Operative Society, with tax matters being proactively managed by the Group.
 This is achieved by having a clear internal governance framework, business controls and processes and receiving input from professional tax advisers.